k8snetworkplumbingwg/ovs-cni/docs/demo.md

 EOF
 ```

-Create another Pod connected with same `ovs-ipam-net` network so we have something to ping.
+Create another Pod connected to same `ovs-ipam-net` network with `10.10.10.2` ip address,
+so we have something to ping.

 ```shell
 cat <<EOF | kubectl create -f -